Understanding Dementia And Anger: A Guide For Families And Caregivers

 7. Consult a healthcare professional

 If anger becomes difficult to manage, consult the individual’s doctor.
 They may recommend behavioral interventions or medications to help manage mood swings.
-You might also consider connecting with a nurse specializing in dementia care for guidance on identifying triggers, managing behavioral challenges, and building effective care routines.
+You might also consider connecting with a nurse specializing in dementia care for guidance on identifying causes, managing behavioral challenges, and building effective care routines.

 When anger becomes dangerous: Knowing when to seek help